emojicode/emojicode.github.io/src/reference/types.md

 ### ⚪ Something

-⚪ (something) is a special type as all types are compatible to it.
+⚪ (something) is special as all types are compatible to it.
 This means that you can, for instance, store a value of any type into a variable of type ⚪:

 ```